justinformentin/crypto-tracking-dashboard/README.md

 https://cryptocoincrunch.com

-This is a cryptocurrency tracking dashboard that has only necessary components.
+This is a cryptocurrency tracking dashboard that has only few, necessary components to track crypto prices.

 Yes, there are thousands of dashboards already in existance, but I wanted to make my own to be in control of the functionality.